Identifying Behavior Problems

 Head injury survivors may experience a range of neuropsychological problems following a traumatic brain injury.
 Depending on the part of the brain affected and the severity of the injury, the result on any one individual can vary greatly.
 Personality changes, memory and judgement deficits, lack of impulse control, and poor concentration are all common.
 Behavioral changes can be stressful for families and caregivers who must learn to adapt their communication techniques, established relationships, and expectations of what the impaired person can or cannot do.

-In some cases extended cognitive and behavioral rehabilitation in a residential or outpatient setting will be necessary to regain certain skills.
+In some cases, extended cognitive and behavioral rehabilitation in a residential or outpatient setting will be necessary to regain certain skills.
 A neuropsychologist also may be helpful in assessing cognitive deficits.
 However, over the long term both the survivor and any involved family members will need to explore what combination of strategies work best to improve the functional and behavioral skills of the impaired individual.

 Even a person who makes a “good” recovery may go through some personality changes.
 Family members must be careful to avoid always comparing the impaired person with the way he/she “used to be.”
-Personality changes are often an exaggeration of the person's pre-injury personality in which personality traits become intensified.
+Personality changes are often an exaggeration of the person's pre-injury personality, in which personality traits become intensified.
 Some changes can be quite striking.
-It may be, for example, the head injury survivor used to be easy going, energetic, and thoughtful and now seems easily angered, self-absorbed, and unable to show enthusiasm for anything.
+It may be, for example, that the head injury survivor used to be easygoing, energetic, and thoughtful and now seems easily angered, self-absorbed, and unable to show enthusiasm for anything.
 Nonetheless, try not to criticize or make fun of the impaired person’s deficits.
 This is sure to make the person feel frustrated, angry, or embarrassed.

 Head injury survivors may experience short-term problems and/or amnesia related to certain periods of time.
 Generally, new learning presents the greatest challenge to memory or remembering.
 In contrast, pre-injury knowledge is more easily retained.